If you have been wondering about any of these things related to your skin, you are in the right place.

 Jodie has been featured on Global TV Morning, CHCH Morning, CityTV's Breakfast Television, Rogers TV and various radio stations across the country.

-You can work with Jodie in her Skin Health Nutrition Coaching practice Soma and Soul Nutrition, where she focuses mainly on skin issues such as acne, eczema, and healthy aging skin using a non-restrictive approach that incorporates natural skincare, healthy lifestyle habits and movement through yoga and pilates.
+You can work with Jodie in her Holistic Nutrition practice, where she focuses mainly on skin issues such as acne, eczema, and healthy aging skin using a non-restrictive approach that incorporates natural skincare, healthy lifestyle habits and movement through yoga and pilates.

 Want to work with Jodie on your Skin Health & Nutrition?
 Apply now!